Open-EO/openeo.org/documentation/1.0/glossary.md

 A **user-defined process** is a process defined by the *user*.
 It can directly be part of another process graph or be stored as custom process on a back-end.
 Internally it is a *process graph* with optional additional metadata.

 A **process graph** chains specific process calls from the set of pre-defined and user-defined processes together.
 A process graph itself is a (user-defined) process again.
 Similarly to scripts in the context of programming, process graphs organize and automate the execution of one or more processes that could alternatively be executed individually.
-In a process graph, processes need to be specific, i.e. concrete values for input parameters need to be specified.
-These arguments can again be process graphs, scalar values, arrays or objects.

 ## EO data (Collections)